Wedding Photography at Bromley Civic Centre/Register Office

 London Borough of Bromley Register Office

-Portrait shot after the wedding, as the sun disappeared behind the Old Palace.
+The portrait was shot after the wedding, as the sun disappeared behind the Old Palace.
 This is the side of the building that you and your guests will see first after entering the modern entrance of the civic centre.

 Wedding Ceremony Photography at Bromley Civic Centre

-I move around discretely and photograph from many different angles, as the following images demonstrate.
-The ceremony lasts for approximately twenty minutes, giving me plenty of time to capture a good account of this legal part of your day.
+The ceremony lasts approximately twenty minutes, giving me ample time to capture a good account of this legal part of your day.

 Bromley provides attractive floral displays in keeping with the occasion and elegant surroundings.
 I try to capture as many of these details as possible for the couple throughout their wedding day.